How the System Works

 All data collected remains the property of the customer.
 As well as being held on the central Harvest

-server cluster all data is also backed up to offiste servers.
+server cluster all data is also backed up to offsite servers.
 The Harvest server cluster consists of IBM

-servers running in a redunandt cluster and connected to the internet through a fiber connection with a
+servers running in a redundant cluster and connected to the internet through a fiber connection with a

 All automated alarms (eg. frost, pump fail etc) are process by their own server cluster with built in

-redunancy.
-SMS messsages are processed via a bank of sixteen Motorola/Telit modems and four ISDN lines are
+redundancy.
+SMS messages are processed via a bank of sixteen Motorola/Telit modems and four ISDN lines are

 used for the voice messages.
 Future expansion includes the addition of SIP lines.

-are calibrated at Harvest to 0.1% at 0°C in an environmental chamber with
+Sensors are calibrated at Harvest to 0.1°C at 0°C in an ice water bath with a

 Rainfall is measured with a tipping-bucket rain gauge.
 Older systems